Garden Rules & Guidelines

 Plot registration fees, minus $5 for processing, will be refunded for cancellations prior to May 1st.
 No refunds will be given after May 1st.
 Due to concerns about weed spread to neighboring plots, gardeners must commence work on their plots by June 1st, or the plot will be returned to Chelsea Community Garden and the fee will be forfeited.

-If the gardener does not intend to keep up the garden, or if the gardener refuses to address rampant weed issues, the plot will be considered abandoned and open for another gardener to take over for the remainder of the season.
-Immediate mowing and/or tilling will ensue to prevent the spread of weeds and pests.
-Gardeners who have abandoned their sites may re-apply the following year but will be placed at the end of the waiting list.
+If the gardener does not intend or is unable to keep up their plot, or if the gardener refuses to address rampant weed issues, the gardener will be notified by phone and mail that the plot is considered abandoned and will be open for another gardener to take over for the remainder of the season.
+Immediate mowing and/or tilling may ensue to prevent the spread of weeds and pests.
+Gardeners who have abandoned their plot may re-apply for plot assignment for the following year.

 Garden Access

 Members may not drive from the TimberTown parking lot to the garden.
 Emergency access is possible.
-There are two large carts secured to the water tower that may be used to transport heavy materials, such as hay bales.
+There are wheelbarrows and a cart in the large tool shed that may be used to transport heavy materials, such as hay bales.

 Compost